 EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Certification Statement

 Clinical Ink is a provider of software and services to life sciences companies for use in the conduct of clinical trials throughout the world.
 Acting as a third-party agent for our clients, for each clinical project Clinical Ink receives Personal Data (name, email, phone number) from study sponsors, research site staff, study participants, various consultants/subcontractors, and employees.
 Additionally, as specifically authorized by our customers, Clinical Ink may also collect and store Clinical Study Data, which is collected pursuant to a project-specific informed consent with clinical research subjects, and may include detailed information regarding health status, medical assessments, test results, and other data required for a particular study.
 Detailed contractual arrangements, SOPs and business policies govern all our work with customer data.
 Clinical Ink’s internal policies are available for audit/review by our clients; provided that Clinical Ink remains responsible for the adequacy of our business practices and technical infrastructure.

 1.1 Definition of Terms

-“Personal Data” means any data or combination of data that could potentially identify a specific individual and includes information such as Name, Email, Address, or any other data that could be linked to a particular person.
+“Personal Data” means any data or combination of data that could potentially identify a specific individual and includes information such as Name, Email, Address, or any other data that could be linked to a person.
 Personal Data does not include information that is stored in an anonymized format or is otherwise publicly available.

 “Sensitive Data” pertains to data that reflects racial or ethnic origins, health, or sexual orientation and activities.
 Clinical research studies often collect data categorized as “sensitive”, however, a requirement of clinical research (Good Clinical Practices, GCP) requires that enrolled subjects have completed and signed an Informed Consent (IC) that notifies them of the requirements of the study, including the data (personal and sensitive) that will be collected and processed as a part of the study conduct.

 “Clinical Study Data” means the specific details of an identifiable individual with respect to medical history, prescription drug use, clinical observations or test results, and other medical records.
 Personal Data may also be considered Clinical Study Data if collected for conducting a clinical trial.